Last updated July 3, 2024.

 Researchers found that following a Mediterranean diet, especially one that includes generous amounts of nuts, resulted in significantly higher BDNF levels.

-The Mediterranean diet is based on unprocessed high-quality foods — fresh fruits and vegetables, seafood, poultry, nuts, whole grains, and legumes — topped off with a little red wine.
+The Mediterranean diet is based on unprocessed high-quality foods — fresh fruits and vegetables, seafood, poultry, nuts, whole grains, and legumes — and, if you like, a little red wine.

 Healthy versions of many popular ethnic cuisines such as Italian, Greek, Middle Eastern, Indian, and Asian meet the requirements of a Mediterranean diet.